3 cl of

 Negroni Sbagliato cocktail (Wrong Negroni), called just “Sbagliato” by enthusiasts, is a drink much lighter than the original Negroni (the noble progenitor born in the early 1900s) thanks to the presence of sparkling wine instead of gin.

 In this way, Negroni Sbagliato becomes less aromatic and complex but much more lively and drinkable with a river of bubbles that mix with the complex flavor of bitter and vermouth’s velvety charm.
 You can also add a drop of angostura to make the drink even more dry and rocky.

 History of the Negroni Sbagliato

 It was born in the ’60s at the counter of Bar Basso, in Milan, from the creativity (or a mistake?) of the barman Mirko Stocchetto.

 - 3 cl of a good, structured, sparkling wine such as Franciacorta, Trentodoc, or Alta Langa

 How to make the perfect Negroni Sbagliato cocktail

-In an old-fashioned put some ice, pour bitter Campari, sweet vermouth and 1/3 of Spumante (sparkling wine), stir and garnish with a slice of orange.
+In an old-fashioned, put some ice, pour bitter, sweet vermouth, and 1/3 of Spumante (sparkling wine), stir, and garnish with a slice of orange.

 Negroni Sbagliato food pairings

-Sbagliato is a kind of Spritz deluxe, so try to pair light, spicy dishes like sandwiches with tuna or herring, chicken skewers and cashews, chicken curry, but it’s also great to spaghetti with clams, chicken tikka masala, Chicken Cacciatore, Vitello Tonnato, truffle risotto, pasta alla carbonara, paella mixta.
+Sbagliato is a kind of Spritz deluxe.
+So pair light, spicy dishes like sandwiches with tuna or herring, chicken skewers, and cashews, chicken curry, spaghetti with clams, chicken tikka masala, Chicken Cacciatore, Vitello Tonnato, truffle risotto, pasta alla carbonara, paella mixta.